 - Chopped, frozen peppers can be used in any cooked dishes.
 Add peppers to spaghetti sauce or chili.
 Use pepper strips for fajitas or sausage and peppers.

 I’m a coward when it comes to heat.
-Peppers that are so hot that you can’t taste anything else for day are too hot for me.
+Peppers that are so hot that you can’t taste anything else for the day are too hot for me.
+My favorite mild peppers:

 - Anaheims are a very mild pepper.
 They are about 8 times milder than the jalapeño.

 - Poblano are famous for roasting and stuffing in chiles rellenos.
 When they are dried, they are known as ancho chiles.

 - Pimiento de padrón are popular served as tapas.
 Only about 1 in 10 are really hot.
 These little nutty-flavored peppers are best harvested young and small.

 - Jalapeño (a.k.a. chipotle) have a great flavor, but they are about as hot as I can appreciate.
 I like the felicity variety which has all the flavor, but none of the jalapeño heat.